What Is an Online Savings Account and How Does It Work?

 The Takeaway

-If you’re considering an online savings account vs. a traditional one, it’s wise to carefully consider the pros and cons of each.
-Online savings accounts can be more convenient, have more digital features, and offer lower fees and better interest rates.
-Traditional banks, however, can make it easier to withdraw and deposit funds, and they can be the right choice for people who like face-to-face interaction when it comes to their finances.
-Figuring out the right fit depends on your money style and goals; consider which factors matter the most, and you’ll be ready to make your choice.
+Online savings accounts vs. traditional ones can be more convenient, have more digital features, and offer lower fees and better interest rates.
+Traditional banks, however, may have more options for withdrawing and depositing funds, and they can be the right choice for people who like face-to-face interaction when it comes to their finances.
+Figuring out the right fit can depend on your money style and goals.

 FAQ